meetshah133/HabermanSurvivalDataSet-Analysis/README.md

 I have done exploratory data analysis to understand the data set and the key observations are written in the ipython notebook.

-I have used KNN Classification to classify the status of the patient given the age and number of nodes.
+I have used KNN Classification to classify the survival status of the patient given the age and number of nodes.